AshuApurva14/DevOps-SRE-Challenge-Series/DevOps_SRE_Challenge/Day_3/challenge3.md

      - A small team working on a web application with continuous deployment.

      - A large team working on an enterprise software product with monthly releases.
 Explain your reasoning.

+*These challenges are totally based on praticals only.*